NCAR/aiml_gpu_ncar_envs/tensorflow/README.md

 The `pip` installation method provided in this repository is that recommended by Google which provides TensorFlow.
 The `conda` installation method is community supported and ditributed primarily through `conda-forge`.

 In general, pure installations using `conda` are easier to maintain compared to `pip` based installations.
 It is relatively easy to break dependency requirements when mixing `pip` and `conda` installs.
-The `pip` version tends to have support for the latest releases of TensorFlow first vefore `conda` installations are made available.
+Alternatively, the `pip` version tends to have support for the latest releases of TensorFlow first vefore `conda` installations are made available.
 Additionally, the `pip` version includes instruction sets for CPU operations up through AVX while the `conda` version provides only up to SSE3.

 Please consider these differences when choosing to install a version of TensorFlow.